Playback speed

 Milk thistle's lifecycle: cotyledons, foliage, grown plant with purple flower, white flower with seeds ready to fly.

-One of my favorite edible sprouts to forage these days - and one of the most common in Natural Israel - is milk thistle.
+One of my favorite edible sprouts to forage these days - and one of the most common in the Land of Israel - is milk thistle.
 On many hillsides, the sprouts are so concentrated that we don’t worry at all about thinning their ranks.
 A few hundred from many tens of thousands won’t harm anyone.

 When spring arrives, this annual will reach the height of a person, lining thousands of roads and trails with its trademark purple flower.
 The purple flower strands then morph into white hairs, each bunch holding onto a seed.